 Albany Law School Scholarships

-Scholarship amounts are pro-rated for those who elect the four-year program.
 Half of the annual award is credited toward the tuition bill each semester for up to six full-time (or eight part-time) semesters.
+Scholarship amounts are pro-rated for those who elect the four-year program or are admitted into the 2-year accelerated program.
+Additional details regarding disbursement and retention criteria will be provided to all awardees.

 Conditional Scholarship Retention Data